words by Adrienne Rommel (she/her)

 Red fruits and veggies like strawberries, raspberries, tomatoes, and peppers are high in antioxidants like lycopene, which strengthen your immune system and help regulate blood pressure and inflammation.

 Sauerkraut, kimchi, kefir, kombucha, tempeh, miso, and (low-sugar) yogurt all contain beneficial bacteria that help support our gut and vaginal microbiome by keeping our vaginal pH in its ideal acidic range, or what we mean by “balanced.”
 Fermented vegetables are also a decent source of fiber, supporting healthy digestion while adding lots of flavor to any meal!

 Probiotic-rich foods like fermented foods and foods that include beneficial gut bacteria like organic apple cider vinegar (which must include the “mother” to reap any benefits), support both our gut and vaginal health by replenishing the good bacteria the little guys already in your gut need to thrive.

 While it's possible to get beneficial probiotics from fermented foods, some people can’t deal with the strong taste, or get in enough servings to see any benefits.
 An easy way to include probiotics in your diet is in supplement form.
 It’s recommended that good-quality probiotic provides between 20-50 billion CFU’s, or colony-forming units i.e. healthy bacteria.

 Not only is drinking water important to keeping us hydrated, it also improves digestion and elimination by keeping our intestines smooth and flexible, helping the food we eat easily move through our intestines.
 I recommend drinking a glass of warm water with a squeeze of lemon first thing in the morning to kick-start digestion.
-It may not have any proven benefits, but it makes that first glass more enjoyable and it’s a great way to start the day!
+It makes that first glass more enjoyable and it’s a great way to start the day!

 A balanced diet rich in fiber, fresh fruits and veggies, good-quality probiotics, fermented foods, and lots of water help keep our bodies running efficiently and feed our gut and vaginal microbiome with what it needs to flourish, which in turn, strengthens our immune system, balances hormones, supports our mental health, promotes a healthy weight, improves our vaginal health, and so much more.